kptdev/kpt/site/content/en/guides/consumer/function/export/circleci/_index.md

   Export a CircleCI config file that runs kpt functions
 ---

-In this tutorial, you will pull an example blueprint that declares Kubernetes resources and two kpt functions.
+In this tutorial, you will pull an example package that declares Kubernetes resources and two kpt functions.
 Then you will export a workflow that runs the functions against the resources on [CircleCI] and merge it manually to your existing pipeline.
 This tutorial takes about 10 minutes.

 {{% pageinfo color="info" %}}
 A kpt version `v0.32.0` or higher is required.